 - 1. To add a new drive, install the drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier. - 2.
-Secure the drive to the carrier with four screws, as shown in Figure 6-2.
+Secure the drive to the carrier with the side-mounting screws, see the example in Figure 6-2.